Net metering in Indiana

 What is net metering?

-Net metering is the policy that allows people with solar energy systems to get a credit on their electric bill for the energy they produce from their system.
+Net metering allows you to earn a credit on your electric bill for the excess energy you produce from your system.

 Net metering in Indiana